JustinInCoding/BullseyeSwiftUI/README.md

 - Use overlay with shape and strokeBorder to polish the HitMe button
 - Use SFSymbols to display icons
 - Put four corner buttons into the background view
+- Use ForEach to add Ring on the background view

 ## Features